potassco/clorm/docs/clorm/factbase.rst

 is in reality a mechanism for generating functors.
 Therefore it is possible to simply provide a function or lambda statement instead.

-For example to find a specific person the following two queries will generate the same results.
+For example to find a specific owner from the set of pet facts, the following two queries will generate the same results.

 .. code-block:: python